[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 Canyoneering

-Orderville Gulch is one of my Zion National Park favorites.
+Orderville Gulch is one of my favorites in Zion National Park.
 The canyon has as much charm as its big brother, the Zion Narrows, with probably a little more spice.
 The canyon is certainly narrower than the famous Narrows.

 Orderville Gulch offers dramatic scenery, majestic narrows, wading, short swims and a few scrambling problems to keep you on your toes.
 The bonus is you can complete the canyon in time to make happy hour at the local pub and dazzle the tourists with your tales of adventure.